 The company started off on a good note with a sale of 200 Apple I (a PC, monitor, keyboard and mouse) units each retailing at $666.
 Apple II was an even bigger success but soon after the company floundered owing to stiff software, hardware, and pricing competition.
 Jobs was relieved of his post and things took a turn for the worst.

 It wasn’t long before the Board of Directors realized that Apple’s success was tied to the zeal of Steve Jobs as it was to the product.
-They brought him back in 1990 and gave him free reign for idea development.
+They brought him back in 1990 and gave him free rein for idea development.

 Things went uphill from then on.
 Along came the I-Mac that housed the PC and monitor, this was followed by the iPod and Mac OS X in 2001.
 Still, the jobs weren’t finished.
-In 2009 iPhone hit the market and in 2010 amidst predictions of failure, the iPad saw the light of day.
+In 2009, iPhone hit the market, and in 2010 amidst predictions of failure, the iPad saw the light of day.
 Job passed away in 2011 but his spirit of innovation still lives on in the company.